GoogleChrome/web.dev/content/fast/defer-unused-css/index.md

 # Defer unused CSS

-CSS files are [render-blocking resources](https://developers.google.com/web/tools/lighthouse/audits/blocking-resources), meaning that they have to be loaded and processed before the browser can start rendering the page.
-For this reason, web pages that contain unnecessarily large or unused styles may take longer to render, increasing the likelihood that a user may bounce: 53% of mobile visits bounce if the page does not load [in 3 seconds or less](https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/).
+CSS files are [render-blocking resources](https://developers.google.com/web/tools/lighthouse/audits/blocking-resources): they must be loaded and processed before the browser renders the page.
+Web pages that contain unnecessarily large or unused styles take longer to render, increasing the likelihood that users bounce: 53% of mobile visits bounce if the page does not load [in 3 seconds or less](https://www.thinkwithgoogle.com/intl/en-154/insights-inspiration/research-data/need-mobile-speed-how-mobile-latency-impacts-publisher-revenue/).

 In this guide, you’ll learn how to defer unused CSS with the goal of optimizing the [Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/), and improving [FCP (First Contentful Paint)](https://developers.google.com/web/tools/lighthouse/audits/first-contentful-paint).

 ## Loading CSS in a suboptimal way

-The following example contains an accordion with three hidden paragraphs of text, each of which is styled with a different class.
+The following example contains an accordion with three hidden paragraphs of text, each of which is styled with a different class:

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe